luk3thomas/luk3thomas.com/content/wmcatechism/1-commandment.md

 Have you ever ascribed praise of any good we either are, have, or can do, to fortune, idols, ourselves, or any other creature?
 * Let's make our speech full of praise to him
-* Let's point back the glory to him
+* Let's point the glory back to him

-How many times per day do we break the first commandment!?

 {{< wmquestion q="106" >}}